Austin Neighborhoods | Austin Home Buyer Representation | Selling

 12. Will My Current Living Situation Accommodate Construction Delays?

-Try to get a reasonable estimate from the builder for total build or concrete repair time needed.
+Try to get a reasonable estimate from the builder for total build time needed.
 Ask the builder if their build time includes a reasonable amount of time to select finishes and if it factors in a buffer for weather or supply delays.
 Give yourself some extra time with your current living situation to cover any other unexpected delays or make arrangements to stay with friends or relatives ahead of time.
 Buying a new home is stressful enough without compounding the problem with having to find temporary housing.

 13. Will the Builder Allow You to Communicate with the Superintendent?